hdoro/sanity-plugin-external-files/packages/aws/README.md

 1. Set "content-type" as an "Allowed Headers" and set "Allowed Methods" to "\*".
 1. Save the new configuration

-Now we can change the code of each function
+Now we can change the source code of the function:

 #### Editing functions' code

-Use the templates at [getSignedUrl.example.js](https://github.com/hdoro/sanity-plugin-external-files/blob/main/packages/aws/getSignedUrl.example.js) and [deleteObject.example.js](https://github.com/hdoro/sanity-plugin-external-files/blob/main/packages/aws/deleteObject.example.js).
+💡 Use the template at [lambda.example.mjs](https://github.com/hdoro/sanity-plugin-external-files/blob/main/packages/aws/lambda.example.mjs).

-With the functions' URLs in hand - which you can find in each functions' page -, open the plugin's configuration form in the Sanity tool.
+With the functions' URL in hand - which you can find in the Lambda dashboard -, open the plugin's configuration form in the Sanity tool, or modify the plugin's config in `sanity.config`.

-There, you'll fill in the bucket key (ex: `my-sanity-bucket`), the bucket region (ex: `ap-south-1`), the URL for both Lambda functions and an optional secret for validating input in functions.
+There, you'll fill in the bucket key (ex: `my-sanity-bucket`), the bucket region (ex: `ap-south-1`), the endpoints for create/delete operations (re-use the URL of the function created above) and an optional secret for validating input in functions.

 ## Using

-Use the `s3-files.media` type in your fields.
+Now that everything is configured and you've tested uploading and deleting files via the plugin's studio tool, use the `s3-files.media` type in your schema to reference content from S3.
 Examples:

 ```
 {